wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 JSESSIONID is read by the web server plugin, and requests continue to be routed to the SAME server.

-If the server handing the requests goes down, then the web server plugin will redirect the requests to any surviving servers.
+If the server handing the requests goes down, then the web server plugin redirects the requests to any surviving servers.

 However, without session persistence configured, any session data is lost, such as items in a shopping cart, or login cookies, etc.